brookhma/DevopsEngineer/README.md

-# deploying Django,PostgreSQL and NGINX as reverse proxy for uWSGI app server
+# deploying Django,PostgreSQL and NGINX as reverse proxy for uWSGI app server on CentOS 7

 Ubuntu 18 freashly installed Virtula Machine